Skeptomenos/homelab-setup/PROJECT_LEARNINGS.md

 - **Learning:** Adding `http:` block with `middlewares:` to `traefik.yml` (static config) silently breaks all routing—Traefik returns 404 for every request without any config error
 - **Mandate:** NEVER add `http.middlewares` to `traefik.yml`.
 Define middlewares via Docker labels on containers or in dynamic config files only
 - **Outcome:** Security headers and other middlewares must be defined in `compose.yml` labels (e.g., `traefik.http.middlewares.security-headers.headers.stsSeconds=31536000`)

+### 3.2.
+Docker API Version Compatibility with Pinned Images
+- **Learning:** Docker v29+ (Dec 2025) requires minimum API 1.44.
+Older images (e.g., Traefik v3.5.2 from Sept 2025) use API 1.24 and fail with "client version 1.24 is too old" error.
+This breaks silently—container starts but cannot communicate with Docker daemon.
+- **Mandate:** When Docker daemon is updated, check that pinned images are compatible.
+Traefik and other Docker-socket-dependent services are especially vulnerable.
+Use recent image versions (within 2-3 months of Docker release).
+- **Outcome:** Updated Traefik from v3.5.2 → v3.6.2.
+Consider using floating minor tags (e.g., `traefik:v3.6`) for auto-patch updates, or implement Diun alerts for critical infrastructure.